Star Rating: 3.5/5

 - Danny Boyle – Slumdog Millionaire, 127 Hours, Porno

-- James McAvoy – Atonement, X-Men: First Class, The Disappearance of Eleanor Rigby: His & Hers
+- James McAvoy – Atonement, X-Men: First Class, X-Men: Days of Future Past

 - Rosario Dawson – Seven Pounds, Unstoppable, Sin City I & II